langecode/HATEOAS/README.md

  * **pagination**
    * clients can ask for particular object(s) with a range
-   * where the number of concrete elements can be specified as desiredto be within the returned collection from an endpoint
+   * where the number of concrete elements can be specified as desired to be within the returned collection from an endpoint
    * a query parameter _"elements"_ is used for that

 * **filter**